 - The video is at the top of the page - in which case you'll want the video to load as quickly as possible (and not be lazy loaded).

 - You want to give the background videos the best possible chance of auto-playing on older devices.

 Enterprise will load the most appropriately sized version of any image added within the Theme settings.
 However, it typically won't change the dimensions of the image.
 For example, if your product cards are set to be portrait, but the images are actually landscape - a good portion of the image will still be loaded, but not displayed.
 Always upload image roughly in the dimensions that they will be displayed in the store.

-If possible, set the Theme settings > Image quality setting to Lower.
+If possible, set the Theme settings > Advanced > Image quality setting to Lower.
 This will ensure that the most compressed version of images are served and should be the best option for speed.

 Where a section has a Mobile image setting (e.g. Slideshow section), use it.
 We've found that square images are best to use for mobile devices as this scales best on smaller screens as well as tablets.

 Enterprise can animate elements in as you scroll.
 Whilst this can help to create a more luxurious feel, it can also create a perception of a slower loading page to both users and benchmarking tools (e.g. Lighthouse).

 Subject to browsers, internet speeds and other factors, such animations can have an impact on the Cumulative Layout Shift [CLS] and have a small impact on load times.

 In Theme settings > ANIMATIONS you will find an option to control animations within the theme.
 If you prefer to have possible performance benefits over an enhanced user experience, these settings allow disabling animations.

 Animation speed: As the theme setting outlines, faster animations are less likely to create a drag on performance scores.
 Enterprise provides you with the option to select what animation speed you would prefer.